D. B. Cooper: Passengers released

 A problem with the refueling process caused a delay, so a second truck and then a third were brought to the aircraft to complete the refueling.
 During the delay, Mucklow said Cooper complained the money was delivered in a cloth bag instead of a knapsack as he had directed, and he now had to improvise a new way to transport the money.
-Using a pocketknife, Cooper cut the canopy from one of the reserve parachutes, and stuffed some of the money into the empty parachute bag.
+Using a pocket knife, he cut the canopy from one of the reserve parachutes, and stuffed some of the money into the empty parachute bag.

 An FAA official requested a face-to-face meeting with Cooper aboard the aircraft, but Cooper denied the request.
-Cooper became impatient, saying, "This shouldn't take so long", and, "Let's get this show on the road."
-Cooper then gave the cockpit crew his flight plan and directives: a southeast course toward Mexico City at the minimum airspeed possible without stalling the aircraft—approximately 100 kn—at a maximum 10000 ft altitude.
-Cooper also specified the landing gear must remain deployed, the wing flaps must be lowered 15 degrees, and the cabin must remain unpressurized.
+Cooper became impatient, saying, "This shouldn't take so long," and, "Let's get this show on the road."
+He then gave the cockpit crew his flight plan and directives: a southeast course toward Mexico City at the minimum airspeed possible without stalling the aircraft—approximately 100 kn—at a maximum 10000 ft altitude.
+Cooper also specified the landing gear must remain deployed, the wing flaps must be lowered 15 degrees and the cabin must remain unpressurized.

-First Officer William J. Rataczak informed Cooper the flight configuration Cooper had specified limited the aircraft's range to about 1000 mi, so a second refueling would be necessary before entering Mexico.
+First Officer Rataczak informed Cooper that the configuration limited the aircraft's range to about 1000 mi, so a second refueling would be necessary before entering Mexico.
 Cooper and the crew discussed options, and agreed on Reno–Tahoe International Airport as the refueling stop.
 Cooper further directed the aircraft take off with the rear exit door open and its airstair extended.
-Northwest's home office objected; leaving the aft staircase deployed during takeoff was unsafe.
-Cooper countered the procedure was safe, saying, "It can be done, do it," but Cooper did not argue the point and said he would lower the staircase once they were airborne.
+Northwest officials objected for reasons of safety, but Cooper countered by saying, "It can be done, do it," but then did not insist and said he would lower the staircase once they were airborne.
 Cooper demanded Mucklow remain aboard to assist the operation.